dart-lang/site-www/src/tools/jetbrains-plugin.md

 If you don't already have the Dart SDK, install it.
-You can get it either by itself or by downloading the Flutter SDK, which (as of Flutter 1.21) includes the Dart SDK.
+You can get it either by itself or by downloading the Flutter SDK, which (as of Flutter 1.21) includes the full Dart SDK.

 Choose one: